-Baby boomers, to retailers’ surprise, have discovered online shopping
+Baby boomers, to retailers’ surprise, are dominating online shopping

 Kirk has settled on a hybrid strategy: weekly delivery or curbside pickup from Walmart, supplemented with trips to Food Lion and Publix for meat and vegetables.
 Meanwhile, his 91-year-old mother, who lives in Florida, still goes to the market every couple of days — for the social aspect of it as much as for actually procuring food, he said.

-“I tried to show her how easy it was to order online, but she’s not so computer savvy,” he said.
+“I tried to show her how easy it was to order online, but she’s not so computer-savvy,” he said.

 In Washington, D.C., Barbara Atkin and John Hornbeck, both retired labor lawyers, tried Instacart at the beginning of the pandemic.
 But they quickly found shortfalls — especially Hornbeck, who used to make daily stops at his local Whole Foods to pick up fresh meat, fish and vegetables.
 (Whole Foods is owned by Amazon.)

 Delivery services, he said, simply couldn’t replicate that.
-He routinely ended up with brands of English muffins, chicken stock and canned tomatoes he couldn’t stomach.
+He routinely ended up with brands of English muffins, chicken stock and canned tomatoes he found inedible.

-“Anybody can grab a bunch of asparagus but I’m very particular that it look good and the spears be of a certain diameter — not too thin, not too thick,” said Hornbeck, 77, who worked in the wine and cheese department of Whole Foods after he retired.
+“Anybody can grab a bunch of asparagus, but I’m very particular that it look good and the spears be of a certain diameter — not too thin, not too thick,” said Hornbeck, 77, who worked in the wine and cheese department of Whole Foods after he retired.
 “And on top of that, I couldn’t stomach the cost — the add-ons, the fees.
 Frankly, we could afford it, but it offended me.”

 By the summer, Hornbeck had ditched delivery and started going to the store again — often during senior shopping hours, or early in the morning on weekdays.
 He consolidated his trips to once every two weeks, which has meant extensive meal planning and figuring out which items freeze well (mushrooms) and which don’t (fresh fish).

-“Delivery was a good to have it in our back pocket as an option when we were almost paralyzed by fear early in the pandemic,” said Atkin, 71.
+“Delivery was good to have in our back pocket as an option when we were almost paralyzed by fear early in the pandemic,” said Atkin, 71.
 “But once we decided it was no longer an emergency, we decided to move on.”